extenda/dev-portal-common-repo-docs-template/README.md

 - name: PRODUCT_NAME                        # Name of the product
   shortName: pr1                            # Short name of the product
   description: string                       # Description of the product.
 Short and accurate
-  image: ./images/PRODUCT_1.png             # Image link to be used as cover image of the product card in the Developer Portal
+  coverImage: ./images/PRODUCT_1.png             # Image link to be used as cover image of the product card in the Developer Portal
   rootDoc: index.md                         # Root doc (high-level overview) of the product.
 This document is the entry point documentation of the product.
 Must not contain internal information
   tags:                                     # Optional, allows finding the product faster on the "Products" page
     - tag1
     - tag2
-    - tag3
-  pages:                                    # Define pages that would be shown in the left sidebar on the Developer Portal for your product
-    - label: Doc_1                          # Label of the page.
-Will be used to render the label on the left sidebar on the Developer Portal
-      page: ./docs/doc1.md                  # Path to the Markdown document

-    - label: Terminology                    # Mandatory item Terminology.
-Must be present for all products
-      page: ./terminology.md                # Link to the terminology Markdown document
-    - label: Concepts                       # Mandatory item Concepts.
-Must be present for all products
-      page: ./concepts.md                   # Link to the concepts Markdown document
-    - label: Doc_2
-      page: ./docs/doc2.md
-      private: true                         # Optional, default: false; Private docs are only accessible for authenticated (Extenda) users.
-Good for describing the architecture of the product

   services:                                 # List of the product's services
     - name: Service 1                       # Name of the service
       shortName: svc1                       # Short name of the service
       description: SERVICE_1 description    # Description of the service.
 Short and accurate
-      image: ./services/SERVICE_1/images/SERVICE_1.png    # Image link to be used as cover image of the service card in the Developer Portal
+      coverImage: ./services/SERVICE_1/images/SERVICE_1.png    # Image link to be used as cover image of the service card in the Developer Portal
       rootDoc: ./services/SERVICE_1/index.md                   # Root doc (high-level overview) of the service.
 This document is the entry point documentation of the product.
 Must not contain internal information
       tags:                                                    # Optional, allows finding the service faster
         - SERVICE_1_tag1
         - SERVICE_1_tag2
-        - SERVICE_1_tag3
-        - SERVICE_1_tag4
-      pages:                                              # Define pages that would be shown in the left sidebar on the Developer Portal for your service
-        - label: Doc_1                                    # Label of the page.
-Will be used to render the label on the left sidebar on the Developer Portal
-          page: ./services/SERVICE_1/docs/doc1.md         # Path to the Markdown document
-        - label: Doc_2
-          page: ./services/SERVICE_1/docs/doc2.md
-          private: true                                   # Optional, default: false; Private docs are only accessible for authenticated (Extenda) users.
-Good for describing the architecture of the service
-        - group: Group                                    # Define an expandable group of documents
-            separatorLine: true                           # Define a line separator for the group
-            expanded: true                                # Control if the group is expanded by default
-            pages:                                        # Define pages that would be shown in the left sidebar on the Developer Portal for the group
-              - label: Doc3
-                page: ./services/SERVICE_1/docs/doc3.md
-              - label: Doc4
-                page: ./services/SERVICE_1/docs/doc4.md
       apis:                                               # Define a list of service's APIs
         - name: API_1                                     # Name of the API
           shortName: api1                                 # Short name of the API
           description: API_1 Description                  # Description of the product.
 Short and accurate
-          definitionId: api1_id                            # Unique identifier of the api
           tags:                                           # Optional, allows finding the API faster on the "APIs" page
             - tag1
             - tag2
-            - tag3
           generateCodeSamples:                            # Control generated code samples for your API
             languages:                                    # Choose which programming languages to generate examples for
               - lang: curl